uls-mad/islandora_metadata/Migration_Scripts/README.md

 ## How to Run the Application
 1. Run `solr_to_i2.py`.
-2. Select the input directory containing CSV files.
+2. Select the input directory containing the batch CSV file(s).
-3. Select the output directory where processed files will be saved.
-4. Monitor progress in the GUI.
+3. Monitor progress in the GUI and terminal.
-5. Processed files will be saved with a timestamped filename.
+4. Processed files will be saved with a timestamped filename.

 ## Dependencies
 - Python 3.x